Sarah358/pos/README.md

-* Project Setup and Run Instructions *
+**Project Setup and Run Instructions**

-Prerequisites
+**Prerequisites**

-Install Docker.
+- Install Docker.

-Install Minikube.
+- Install Minikube.

-Install kubectl.
+- Install kubectl.

-Install helm.
+- Install helm.

-Clone the repository:
+- Clone the repository:

-git clone git@github.com:Sarah358/pos.git
+`git clone git@github.com:Sarah358/pos.git`

 cd pos

-Steps to Build and Run the Application Locally Using Docker Compose
+**Steps to Build and Run the Application Locally Using Docker**

-I have setup 2 container ie mongo db and the app Ensure Docker is running on your system.
+Ensure Docker is running on your system:

+`docker status`

 Build and start the application:

-docker build -t pos-app:latest .
+`docker build -t pos-app:latest .`

 Verify the application is running:

 The application should be accessible at http://localhost:8080.
-The apis to access are http://localhost:9090/product/findAll which perfoms get operations to the db and http://localhost:9090/product/insert which perfoms write operation in the db as the images below shows

 To stop the application: